 Established as a settlement of peat harvesters who created islands amidst the ponds and lakes, Giethoorn was named after hundreds of goat horns (gietehorens) were discovered in its marshlands—remnants of a 10th-century flood.
 While no animal horns litter the village today, little else has changed in a pastoral setting seemingly cut from a Grimm’s fairytale.

-Were it not for 800,000 annual tourists (about 25% nature lovers from China), the landscape might seem primeval on foggy spring or fall days when mist hovers over the waterways and in winter when hardy souls yearn to skate on frozen canals—a dream that becomes reality only in the coldest years.
+Were it not for 800,000 annual tourists (about 25% from China), the landscape might seem primeval on foggy spring or fall days when mist hovers over the waterways and in winter when hardy souls yearn to skate on frozen canals—a dream that becomes reality only in the coldest years.
 No matter the season, even the village postman delivers mail via punt boat—a flat-bottomed, square-cut vessel powered with a long pole that facilitates navigation through the reeds.

 Beyond the pleasures of walking, cycling, boating, angling and outdoor dining, Giethoorn’s attractions include Museumboerderij ‘t Olde Maat, a farm museum illustrating the region’s history.
 At the Schreur shipyard, you can see where classic Giethoorn punt boats are built and even purchase one if you’re so inclined.